-The bridge is at the end of its useful life and is beyond simple repair.
-Not replacing the bridge would mean restricting the weight of vehicles and closing lanes to carry out maintenance, resulting in considerable disruption in the long term.
+The bridge was at the end of its useful life and beyond simple repair.
+Not replacing the bridge would have meant restricting the weight of vehicles and closing lanes to carry out maintenance, causing disruption in the future.

-We will replace it with a new bridge with wider carriageways, footways and verges, and taller parapets to protect cyclists and pedestrians.
-Work has begun and the whole project will be completed in 2017.
+The new bridge has wider carriageways, footways and verges, and taller parapets to protect cyclists and pedestrians.

 We are working closely with Network Rail to minimise disruption and ensure the works proceed as safely, efficiently and quickly as possible.